astroumd/PHYS265-spring24/code_project.md

 This code project is an alternative to taking the 3rd midterm exam.
-In this project you will select from a list of python based project, learn how to install and use it, and write a summary about the code.
+In this project you will select a (python based) open source project.
+You will need to learn how to install and use it, and produce a summary about the code, show some results and some figures to illustrate your finding.
-Details on this later.

-You are welcome to suggest your own project, but you will need to run this by your instructors.
-We also have our own list, extract by searching on **ascl.net** for **python**
+You are welcome to suggest your own project, but you will need to run this by your instructors first.
+We also have our own list, listed below.

+## Writeup

+It is your task to evaluate a software package.
+Some packages may not work well on windows, and only on mac or linux.
+Some requires a lot of extra software, which make it too complex to install, or require a supercomputer.
+Select something

+Some questions to answer:

+- how old is the package?
+- is it still maintained, and by the original authors?
+- is it pure python? or does it need a c/C++/fortran library?
+- does it install via the "standard" pip/conda, or is it complex?
+- what is the input to the package?
+Just parameters, or dataset(s)?
+- what is the output of the package?
+Just parameters, or dataset(s)?

 ## Suggested projects

-### Fitting
+### 1. Fitting

-Although our recommended fitting module is curve_fit(), much like we saw for quad() and solve_ivp() they are based on a long history of robust code developed in other languages (mostly Fortran, IDL and C/C++)
+Although our recommended fitting module is curve_fit(), much like we saw for quad() and solve_ivp() they are based on a long history of robust code developed in other languages (mostly Fortran, IDL and C/C++).

 - geneology: LMFIT (original MINPACK-1), MPFIT (IDL), cmpfit (), pycmpfit (python)

+Your task is to find the python equivalent of MPFIT or LMFIT, and compare this to curve_fit().

+Your instructors may give you a dataset to fit and compare.

 ### Browsing "python" on ascl.net

-This list is derived from https://ascl.net/code/search/python
+This list is derived from https://ascl.net/code/search/python What you see below is a first cut, and as you might read this draft, may well disappear in the final version.

 - PDRT: Photo Dissociation Region Toolbox - https://ascl.net/1102.022